mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 This means that the used JAXB API version will be the endorsed one of the JDK, regardless of what is specified in the plugin (or its dependencies).
 You may override the endorsed API outside of Maven and this plugin, but that is typically viewed as advanced usage.
-A better option is to align the version of the compiled code with the requirement on JAXB runtime environment of the generated code.
+A better option is to align the version of the compiled code with the requirement on the JAXB runtime environment of the generated code.

 ## Example 1: Generate Java code within provided package